microsoft/WhatTheHack/xxx-FabricLakehouse/Student/Challenge-02.md

 To complete this challenge successfully, you should be able to:

-- Provisioned any Fabric resources erquired to land your data
+- Provisioned any Fabric resources required to land your data
 - Demonstrate that each dataset can retrieved automatically (but not necessarily on a schedule)
 - Data is stored as-is in raw format in OneLake following a naming convention/location of your choice
 - Error handling is always good, but not required for this challenge